 About an hour after taking off, service began on board.
 At least 24 hours prior the Flight you have the possibility to book one of these Special Meals.
 My ‘Vegetarian Lacto-OVO Meal (VLML)‘ consisted of rice with mushrooms and chickpeas in red sauce with a cucumber-tomato salad, a bread roll with margarine, fruit and a yoghurt.
 Again another half an hour later coffee and tea were offered.
 During the whole flight, they always offered drinks, water and juices and for sure everything else on request.
 Right in time before landing, Lunch Time in Australia, there was another warm dish.
 Among the plate with the food in yellow, green and red I only had the fruit.
 Also, because I wasn’t feeling very well due to the seasonal turbulences above the Indian Ocean.

 Although the flight was really long with 12,5 hours, I got off the plane in Adelaide, Australia, without any back pain or anything similar.
 The seats are comfortable, but personally, I’d prefer the headrests of the Boeing 787 Dreamliner as these were somewhat softer and more comfortable for me.
 The Service on Board my Qatar Airways Flight from Doha to Adelaide was most of the time super nice and it was a pleasure to fly with this Airline.
-If you want to refresh yourself right before landing, try their refreshing ‘perfume‘ in the bathroom, it does wonders!
+If you want to refresh yourself right before landing, try their refreshing ‘perfume‘ in the bathroom, it does wonder!
 Below are some impressions of the flight from Adelaide to Doha.
 Articles on what to do in Adelaide follow.

 Flight Timetable Doha – Adelaide – Doha